Sex Crimes

 What is Sexual Exploitation of a Minor?

-Sexual exploitation of a minor, according to ARS 13 3553, is defined as knowing engaging in any of the following acts:
+Sexual exploitation of a minor, according to ARS 13 3553, is defined as knowingly engaging in any of the following acts:

-1. Creating, copying, or developing any visual depiction of a minor involved in explicit or sexual acts.
+1. Creation: creating, copying, or developing any visual depiction of a minor involved in explicit or sexual acts.

-2. Sharing, transporting, displaying, receiving, selling, buying, sending, possessing, or exchanging any visual depiction of a minor involved in explicit or sexual acts.
+2. Distribution: sharing, transporting, displaying, receiving, selling, buying, sending, possessing, or exchanging any visual depiction of a minor involved in explicit or sexual acts.

-3. Possessing, making, sharing, promoting, ordering, selling, or buying a sex doll that looks like a real child, with the intent to replicate their features.
+3. Sex Dolls: possessing, making, sharing, promoting, ordering, selling, or buying a sex doll that looks like a real child, with the intent to replicate their features.

-Knowingly means that you were aware of your actions or the circumstances that make up the offense.
-It doesn’t require that you knew your conduct was illegal; you only need be aware of what you were doing or the situation you were in.
+Knowingly means being aware of actions or circumstances that make up the offense.
+It doesn’t require knowledge that the conduct is illegal; it only requires awareness of the actions or situation.

-The defintion of sexual acts is extremely broad and visual depiction of those acts include each visual image that is contained in an undeveloped film, videotape or photograph or data stored in any form and that is capable of conversion into a visual image.
+The definition of sexual acts is extremely broad and visual depiction of those acts include each visual image that is contained in an undeveloped film, videotape, photograph, or data stored in any form that is capable of conversion into a visual image.

 Sentencing for ARS Sexual Exploitation of a Minor:

 The severity of your charges depends on several key factors.
-The age of the depicted minor is crucial.
-If the minor is under 15, the charge may escalate to a Dangerous Crime Against Children (DCAC) designation, which carries significantly harsher penalties.
+The age of the depicted minor is the most critical factor.
+If the minor is under 15, the charge may escalate to a Dangerous Crime Against Children (DCAC), which carries significantly harsher penalties.

-The following table summarizes the potential consequences for each image or video of child pornography involved in your case:
+The following table summarizes the potential consequences for each image or video of child pornography:

 DCAC Felony Prison Probation (max)